mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 #### QUEST 3.3 CONCLUSION

 **READ ALOUD:**
 > *You've made your choice.
 The Components are secured, your course is set.
-Word reaches you that Corvus Blackwood has summoned his full forces to the Primordial Rift—the site of the First Sundering 3,000 years ago.
+Word reaches you that Corvus Blackwood has summoned his full forces to the Primordial Rift—the site of the First Worldrend 3,000 years ago.
 There, he'll make his final stand.
 And there, you'll meet him.
 One last time.
 For truth, for justice, for the future of Tirvandor.
 Ready your weapons, prepare your spells, steel your hearts.
 The end approaches.*

 **XP:** 5,000 XP (major strategic decision)